Stablecoins: Survivorship, Transactions Costs and Exchange Microstructure: On-Chain Fees

-The rise in median fees has made the median transfer cost in percentage terms much higher.
-For USD Coin, it exceeded 1\% in the 2020Q4 and 2021Q1.
+The rise in median fees has made the median transfer cost in percentage terms. as shown in \autoref{fig:trans_fee_pct_trends} also much higher.

-These rise in transfer fees has already spawned blockchain innovations.
+The rise in transfer fees has already spawned blockchain innovations.

 The first is that more transactions are migrating to cheaper and faster blockchain networks.
-One example is the the public open source Solana.\footnote{\url{https://docs.solana.com/introduction}.
-Solana reports block formation time of 599 milliseconds on December 27, 2021 at 16:48:11 GMT.} The second is the upgrade of the Ethereum network to version 2.0.\footnote{\url{https://ethereum.org/en/eth2/}} The new standard includes a change in the fee structure using Ethereum Improvement Proposal\footnote{\url{https://notes.ethereum.org/@vbuterin/eip-1559-faq}} (EIP) 1559 which replaces the first price auction procedure in place of a base fee.
-It is too early to tell how these changes will impact stablecoin fees. \citet{CataliniPOS} also raise concerns about the security of new network protocols.
+One example is the public open source Solana.\footnote{\url{https://docs.solana.com/introduction}.
+Solana reports block formation time of 695 milliseconds on May 18, 2022 at 19:34:40 GMT.
+The typical transaction on Solana has fees of 5.0$\times10^{-6}$ SOL.
+Even at the peak price of SOL, these fees were less than \$0.001 } The second is the upgrade of the Ethereum network to version 2.0.\footnote{The merge of the Beacon and Ethereum chains took place on September 15, 2022. \citet{Kapengut} find, however, that the transition to proof-of-stake has not lowered transaction fees.} \citet{CataliniPOS} raise concerns about the security of new network protocols.